Start today and get one month free.

 Navigating tax requirements and designations can be confusing, especially when you’re not a financial expert.
 When you change business structures, it means all new filing requirements for the IRS, which means changing up how you do your bookkeeping.

-With Bench, your expert bookkeeping team makes sure you never miss a step.
+With Bench Accounting's monthly bookkeeping services, your expert bookkeeping team makes sure you never miss a step.
 We’ll walk you through what a change in structure means for your business to keep your books up to IRS standards.
-Add in our tax filing solution, and you’ll gain year-round tax advisory support in addition to an all-star team to prep and file your tax return.
-Learn more.
+Add on our business tax filing services, and you’ll receive tax advisory support throughout your transition to S corp status and beyond plus an all-star team to prep and file your tax return.

 Talk to an expert